 Until next week, friends, cheers – to chicken on a stick and food in a bowl!

-How to make Grilled Honey Chipotle Chicken Bowls recipe 👇
+The best Grilled Honey Chipotle Chicken Bowls recipe 👇

 - 1 ½ pounds Boneless Skinless Chicken Breasts cut into 1’’ pieces (can substitute boneless, skinless chicken thighs)